 Nourish your Body

 With the change of seasons upon us, it is time to give yourself a little extra TLC (tender loving care).
 Adding some warming spices like ginger and garlic and adding healthy antioxidants like turmeric gives our body the proper defense and protection it needs around the start of the school season.
 A little extra boost of protein from the turkey and garbanzo beans is a plus as well.
+Try serving with a side of Instant Pot Black Rice Pilaf for an extra boost of antioxidants.

 In Traditional Chinese Medicine (TCM), it is believed that eating warmed cooked food is best for your spleen.
 Ground Turkey Sweet Potato Curry is the perfect recipe for a weakened spleen qi or a deficiency.
 Be sure to read our Feed the Spleen: Nourish the Body to find out why it is important to eat warm cooked foods instead of raw cold foods.

-Stove top vs Pressure Cooker (instant pot)
+Stove top vs Pressure Cooker (Instant Pot)

 We used the simple and easy stove top method to cook our Ground Turkey Sweet Potato Curry for 2 reasons.